 Yet many people, Lanchester says, feel as if they don’t have ‘permission’ to understand money, and the need the ‘linguistic tools to join the conversation’.
 Once we learn to ‘speak money’, the world starts to look different.
 Through Enrichmentality, I want to increase your confidence, invite you to connect with finances, and learn the language of money.

 But Enrichmentality isn’t just about money – it’s about enrichment in all areas of life – all four areas of capital.
-And importantly, seeking abundant growth in cultural, social, and symbolic capital can be sustainable and equitable for everyone – there’s no limit to the number of books and artworks and films and games and other creative works we can create, to the number of quality relationships we can foster, to the respect we can show one another and ourselves.
+And importantly, seeking abundant growth in cultural, social, and symbolic capital can be sustainable and equitable for everyone.
+There’s no limit to the number of books and artworks and films and games and other creative works we can create, to the number of quality relationships we can foster, to the respect we can show one another and ourselves.
+And most important of all, there are many more ways to be rich than just through money.

 In writing his novel Capital, John Lanchester comments that he became increasingly preoccupied by the question ‘what’s the thing behind the thing?’
 The answer, he found, often turned out to be money.
 But to take a step further, what is behind the money?
 In the next post, How is money like language?, we’ll explore some of the meanings that money has.

-This post is the second of a 10 part series over 10 days introducing Enrichmentality.
+This post is the fifth of a 10 part series over 10 days introducing Enrichmentality.

 If you enjoy #enrichmentality please share it!